Hotel Jerome Ski

 Relax after skiing in the heated outdoor pool and hot tubs

 The ski season in the United States is longer than that in Europe.
 Most resorts open sometime in November, with Thanksgiving (the fourth Thursday in that month) being a common opening time, and stay open until mid to late April.
 The Rocky Mountains in Colorado have the highest peaks and due to the semi-arid climate, have abundant snowfall with some great powder.
 The exceptionally high altitude means December through to February can be extremely cold, with temperatures sometimes reaching as low as -12C, although the skiing conditions remain very good.
 Warmer temperatures in the Spring mean more variable skiing conditions and softer, forgiving snow.

-To start planning your holiday to Hotel Jerome Ski
+Call us on 858 523 9000 to start planning your vacation to Hotel Jerome Ski

 Steeped in history and character, the luxury, Hotel Jerome has been welcoming guests since 1889 to the heart of Aspen, and offers a glance back to the days of the 'Wild West' silver boom.